-Apple Watch trade in programs can help you finance your Apple Watch 7 upgrade or other device purchase.
+Apple Watch trade in programs can help you finance an Apple Watch Series 8 upgrade, when the new smartwatch comes out.
 Instead of keeping your older Apple Watch in a junk drawer or selling it off yourself, you can exchange it for credit.

 As is the case with iPhones, iPads and Macs, you can send your Apple Watch to Apple for money towards your next product purchase.
 In some cases, Apple Watch trade in values can cover half the cost of a newer model, making for some of the best Apple Watch deals around.